Director of U.S. Citizenship and Immigration Services, 2003 - 2005

 Mr. Aguirre holds a Bachelor of Science degree from Louisiana State University.
 He is a graduate of the American Bankers Association’s National Commercial Lending Graduate School, and has been awarded honorary doctorates from the University of Houston and the Universidad Tecnológica de Santiago in the Dominican Republic.
 LSU’s College of Business Administration inducted him into its Hall of Distinction in 2004.
 The International Business Fraternity of Delta Sigma Pi awarded him its Lifetime Achievement Award.

-He and his wife, Maria Teresa, each emigrated from Cuba as unaccompanied minors at the age of 15.
+He and his wife, Maria Teresa, each emigrated from Cuba as unaccompanied child at the age of 15.
 The couple maintains their permanent home in Houston, where they have lived for nearly 30 years, but presently reside in Washington, D.C.
 The Aguirre’s have two grown children, Eddy and Tessie.